Contemporary classical music: Art rock influence

 Some composers have emerged since the 1980s who are influenced by art rock, for example, Rhys Chatham.

 New Simplicity

 New Complexity

 New Complexity is a current within today's European contemporary avant-garde music scene, named in reaction to the New Simplicity.
 Amongst the candidates suggested for having coined the term are the composer Nigel Osborne, the Belgian musicologist Harry Halbreich, and the British/Australian musicologist Richard Toop, who gave currency to the concept of a movement with his article "Four Facets of the New Complexity".

 Though often atonal, highly abstract, and dissonant in sound, the "New Complexity" is most readily characterized by the use of techniques which require complex musical notation.
 This includes extended techniques, microtonality, odd tunings, highly disjunct melodic contour, innovative timbres, complex polyrhythms, unconventional instrumentations, abrupt changes in loudness and intensity, and so on.
 The diverse group of composers writing in this style includes Richard Barrett, Brian Ferneyhough, Claus-Steffen Mahnkopf, James Dillon, Michael Finnissy, James Erber, and Roger Redgate.

+Ambient music and its crossovers

+Modern ambient music blends classical, electronic, and minimalism, driven by artists like Jon Hopkins, Erland Cooper, Max Richter, Richard D. James, Ludovico Einaudi, Nils Frahm, Ólafur Arnalds, Lambert, Joep Beving, and Hania Rani.
+Influenced by Brian Eno and Steve Reich, this genre, sometimes called "neo-classical" or "indie classical", merges cinematic orchestration with electronic textures, appealing to a broader audience.

+Labels like Erased Tapes Records, New Amsterdam Records, and 130701 have played a key role in this movement, while BBC Radio 3 and BBC Radio 6 Music have promoted its popularity.
+Programs by Ólafur Arnalds and Mary Anne Hobbs highlight the fusion of ambient, classical, and experimental soundscapes.